alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 As a first guess, we could try using the well-known [Barabási–Albert model](https://barabasi.com/f/622.pdf), since it is also able to generate networks with negative assortativity, low average clustering and low density.
-In this model, a network of size $n$ is grown by attaching new nodes each with $m$ edges that are preferentially attached to existing nodes with high degree.
-However, if $m = 1$ the model networks have clustering coefficient equals to zero.
+In this model, a network of size $n$ is grown by attaching new nodes each with $m$ edges that are preferentially attached to existing nodes with a high degree.
+However, if $m = 1$ the model networks have clustering coefficients equal to zero.
 But the smuggling networks have nonzero average clustering coefficients.
 We can try setting $m = 2$, but the graphs would (at least visually) clearly differ from the empirical networks.
 Click <a href="images/barabasi.png" target="_blank">here</a> to see an example of this model for three different values of $m$.

 <br>

 After some searching, I found a version of the barabasi model called [dual Barabási–Albert model](https://arxiv.org/abs/1810.10538) (DBA), implemented in [NetworkX](https://networkx.org/documentation/stable/reference/generated/networkx.generators.random_graphs.dual_barabasi_albert_graph.html).
 This model has two parameters that control the attachment probabilities of new nodes, described as follows.
-A graph of $n$ nodes is grown by attaching new nodes each with either $m_1$ edges (with probability $p$) or $m_2$ edges (with probability $1-p$), which are preferentially attached to existing nodes with high degree.
+A graph of $n$ nodes is grown by attaching new nodes each with either $m_1$ edges (with probability $p$) or $m_2$ edges (with probability $1-p$), which are preferentially attached to existing nodes with a high degree.
 Moreover, as the authors of the paper explain, "the DBA model is not guaranteed to (and will likely not) yield power-law degree distributions".
-Therefore, our ignorance regading the degree distributions of the empirical networks is not of great concern.
+Therefore, our ignorance regarding the degree distributions of the empirical networks is not of great concern.

 <br>